 Life is busy.
 So you’ll be forgiven for thinking that a discussion about changing your own motor oil seems about as appealing as a lecture from your dentist about flossing more regularly.
 Why should you take precious time, a limited resource, and spend it changing your own oil?
 Here are three reasons.

-Typical cars take 4-5 quarts of oil, and you’ll also need a new oil filter to finish the job.
-Guess how much these items cost at an auto parts store. $30? $40?
-Actually, you can get out the door for barely 20 bucks, especially if you take advantage of the “oil change specials” that always seem to be running.
+Money is a precious resource for many of us.
+So, it’s enticing to know that changing your own oil saves you green.
+Typical cars require four to five quarts of motor oil.
+You’ll also need a new oil filter to finish the job.
+Guess how much these items cost at an auto parts store. $40? $50?
+Good news—you can get out the door for around $20-30 bucks, especially if you take advantage of the regular oil change specials.
 Cheaper than you thought, right?

-In short, you’re going to save money changing your own oil, and you’re also going to gain a lot of peace of mind.
+In short, you’ll save money changing your own oil and gain peace of mind.

 Check out oil change specials for deals on the oil and oil filter to save some cash.

 2. It’s easier—and faster—than you think

 You can change your own oil using a few basic tools.
 We can help you choose the best oil for your vehicle and even recycle your used oil.
 As for time—how much time do you already spend waiting in a crowded lobby for someone else to change your oil?
 With a little experience, you’ll be able to change your own oil in far less time, without ever leaving home.

 Changing your own oil can be just the beginning.
 While you’re changing your oil and filter, for example, it’s also easy to check the drive and accessory belts, air filter, and spark plugs.
 That way you can catch simple maintenance issues before they become major repairs or problems.
 DIYing can be addictive, in the best way.
 So give the oil change a shot, feel pride in your knowledge, and see if the experience turns into a bridge to more exciting projects down the line.

 Have you changed your own oil?
 Do you have tips to share for making it an even easier project?
 Share your experience with new DIYers.